During the spring, I get a lot of questions about when to wean baby goats. And, as usual, the answer is…it depends.

 So, when it comes to doelings, I let mom decide when it’s time to wean her kids.
 I find that kids raised naturally, with mom, are some of the healthiest goats produced.
 Not to mention they grow faster and sometimes larger than goats weaned earlier.
 Most of them never have a problem with worms or coccidia, and they are more likely to reach two-thirds of their adult weight by seven or eight months so they can be bred to kid as yearlings.

 When I first started raising goats, I had not heard anyone say not to breed does when they’re small.
 In fact, everyone I knew in the early years would breed does to kid as yearlings.
-But the one time I went against my better judgment and bred a smaller doe, I ended up in the veterinary office during kidding.
+But the one time I went against my better judgment and bred a smaller doe, I ended up in the vet‘s office during kidding.

 So What’s a Good Weight to Wean a Goat?